Werner-Schaus II Government: Balance

 The growth of the Luxembourgish economy accentuated the geographic imbalance by accelerating the depopulation of the predominantly agricultural Northern regions.
 The law of 20 March 1974, concerning the general development of the territory, for the first time addressed the question of structural and geographic balance on a national level.
 Its objective was to provide political decision-makers with the means to ensure a harmonious development of the country's infrastructure.
 This law was also a testament to the growing interest given to the notion of quality of life and the emergence of environmental considerations.

 Energy

 The price increase in oil products in 1972 plunged the Western economies into runaway inflation.
 The government took measures to reduce consumption of petrol, for example by outlawing use of cars on Sundays.
 In parallel, it sought alternative energy sources.
 In 1972, the government started a study of the construction of a nuclear power plant on Luxembourgish territory.
 Negotiations took place with the company Rheinisch-Westfälische Energie AG, which was also involved with the hydro-electric plant in Vianden.
 The project provided for the construction of a nuclear plant of 1200 MW on the Moselle, near Remerschen.
-However, already in 1974, opposition manifested itself.
+However, opposition was manifesting itself already in 1974.